Safe Women, Strong Nations

 TRAINING NATIVE COMMUNITIES

-The Safe Women, Strong Nations project contributes to these efforts by providing Indian nations and Native women’s organizations with legal assistance to build the capacity of Indian nations to investigate, prosecute, and punish those who commit violence against Native women now and in the future, once federal law restores their authority.
-This includes assisting Native women’s organizations and Indian nations in better understanding criminal jurisdiction in Indian country and implementing existing provisions in the Tribal Law and Order Act, including but not limited to enhanced tribal court sentencing authority and requirements Indian nations and their courts must meet in order to do so.
+The Safe Women, Strong Nations project contributes to these efforts by providing Indian nations and Native women’s organizations with assistance to build the capacity of Indian nations to investigate, prosecute, and punish those who commit violence against Native women and restore safety to Native women.
+This includes assisting Native women’s organizations and Indian nations in better understanding criminal jurisdiction in Indian country and implementing provisions in the Tribal Law and Order Act and VAWA 2013.
 The Center also assists and prepares Native women’s organizations and Indian nations in using international advocacy to end violence against Native women.

 FOR MORE INFORMATION